Who says sports have to be a hobby? The world of sports is vast and powerful, check out some great places to start out in the industry.

 Some of the best jobs are in sports medicine.
 Specialized training and treatment of elite (or casual) athletes keep them in top physical shape.
 Professional training for medical personnel begins early in their education.

 Personal trainers, exercise physiologists, and athletic trainers often begin training for their profession in their early college years.
 It is not unusual to see freshmen and sophomore assistants with their school team.
 The on-the-job experience combines with classroom work in physiology, anatomy and other studies.
+There are many online resources for those that find the class curriculum stuffy or hard to follow.
+You can learn about muscles, or dive deep into pretty much any anatomy and physiology related subjects on sites like Kenhub.

 Doctors who specialize in sports medicine can be cardiologists, orthopedists, ophthalmologists or neurologists.
 There really aren’t many limits.
 Depending on your sport, you could be a veterinarian too.